tom-doerr/llm_agent_evolution_2/tasks.md

+PLEASE WORK ON THE BELOW ITEMS.
+NEVER MODIFY THE HEADING!
+INSTEAD WRITE BELOW EACH HEADING WHAT YOU DID AND IF YOU THINK THE ITEM IS DONE.
+FOR THE QUESTIONS PLEASE ANSWER THEM AS BEST YOU CAN.
+LEAVE THE HEADING / THE ITEM ITSELF ALONG!
+LEAVE THIS SENTENCE IN, DON'T REMOVE IT!
+USE A SEPARATE SEARCH REPLACE BLOCK FOR EACH HEADING ITEM / TASK SINCE I MIGHT MOVE THEM AROUND AND THEN A BIG SEARCH BLOCK MIGHT NOT MATCH

+# why do we have different cli tools? seems to me one is just an example of the more general other one
+# remove all of the visualization code
+# do we have the evolution demo in our cli? meaning can it produce similarly detailed output? how?
+# give me rm commands i should run to remove legacy code
+# are there integration tests we could add?
+# could we make the integration tests use relatively few llm requests (<100 per test) so we can test really end to end?
+# do we need the llm api mocking or could we remove that? real llm requests with gemini flash are inexpensive
+# can i delete universal optimize py?
+# can i delete standalone optimizer? why is it outside the package?

 # evaluate opportunities for reducing repo size
 The repository size can be reduced by:
 - Removing the streamlit dashboard and visualization code